abitravers1989/CV/README.md

 ## Additional Skills & Qualifications ##

 - Photoshop and Illustrate (self-taught).
-Used to create adverts and landing pages for many clients while at Growth Hacking Asia and Lebrun Black consulting.
+Used to create adverts and landing pages for clients while at Growth Hacking Asia and Lebrun Black consulting.

 - Prince 2 Project Management – Practitioner Award.

-- Vietnamese – Basic.

 ## Education ##

 ### Makers Academy (July - October 2017) ###

-- Curiosity and passion for code
+Europes most selective software development bootcamp.

+Sixteen weeks to discover for yourself your most effective; problem solving, debugging, design and development techniques.

+Makers is an agile environment which aims to produce self-sufficient developers who can apply their techniques to any situation.

+Take a look at what I had to (say)[http://lebrunblack.com/] about some of this experience.

-- Independent learner and problem-solver
+- Version control with Git and Github
-- OOP, TDD, SOLID, MVC, DDD
+- Pair programming
+- TDD, BDD, DRY, SOLID and MVC (and more acronyms)
 - Software Craftsmanship
+- Object­-oriented programming
 - Ruby, Rails, JavaScript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha
+- Test Driven Development: Rspec, Capybara, Jasmine, Jest, Mocha, Zombie, Chai

 ### Manchester University (September 2008 - September 2012) ###